English Speaker: Have a look, what is this?

 ), Hakka (dispersed around southern China) and Mǐn (Fujian and Taiwan

 It should be noted that the various dialects generally do not have their own writing systems.
-In the Imperial era (everything before about 1912), literary Chinese (a very archaic form of the language) was the standard written language due to the needs of bureaucracy and administration and other factors.
+In the Imperial era (everything before about 1912), Literary Chinese (a very archaic form of the language, based on the Late Old Chinese spoken during the Han Dynasty) was the standard written language due to the needs of bureaucracy and administration and other factors.
 After the overthrow of the Qing Dynasty, both the Nationalists and, later, the Communists used the Beijing dialect (Mandarin, if you can believe the coincidence) as the basis of a standard national language, and modern written Chinese reflects that.
 At best, you'll find that certain places (particularly, Hong Kong and the ROC) still use classical character forms (繁體字 fán tǐ zì

 ) for historical/political reasons, but the majority of the country writes with a version that was aggressively simplified in the 1950s and '60s (简体字 jián tǐ zì